Guide to studying Nursing

 Natasha, University of Staffordshire

-Some courses may ask for an A Level in Biology, Chemistry, Mathematics, Physics or Psychology.
+You'll usually need at least two A Levels in either biology, chemistry, mathematics, physics or psychology.
 You may also need a CACHE qualification or diploma in childcare, education or care.

 Grades and requirements vary between institutions.
-Always confirm the entry requirements for the particular university/course you're interested in.
+Always confirm the entry requirements for the particular university and course you're interested in.

 - Adult Nursing